 Below is an example timeline for what to do after you’re booked on

-At anytime : get flights to arrive on 15th or 30th of the month you booked on for.
-This helps the coordinator to organise the host families if most volunteers arrive on the set dates.
+At anytime : get flights to arrive on 14th/15th/16th or 29th/30th/31st of the month you booked on for.
+This helps the coordinator to organise the small number of host families available if most volunteers arrive on the set dates.
 A pick up will be automatically organised for you from Nairobi airport (Jomo Kenyatta, airport code NBO).
-The majority of volunteers arrive on flights between 2am and 7am so do not worry if your flight you have found arriving at 2am seems too early!
+The majority of volunteers arrive on flights between 2am and 7am so do not worry if your flight arriving at 2am seems too early!
 If you are travelling overland from elsewhere in Africa, shortly before you travel we will put you in touch with your Kenya programme coordinator and their team to arrange a suitable meeting point/pick up point.
 For late flights or when an immediate transfer is not practical or when the roads are muddy, an overnight stay in Nairobi is provided.
 There is no need to organise anything, your driver will advise and assist you on arrival.

 Add yourself to the Buddy List to meet other volunteers, travel together or simply find a familiar face when you arrive.